-The Program Manager will, as directed by the BOD, review the final reports of SWZDI projects and the results of that review will be used to propose to the BOD potential implementation opportunities or outreach opportunities for the research findings and recommendations.
+The Program Manager will, if directed to do so by the BOD, review the final reports of SWZDI projects and the results of that review will be used to propose to the BOD potential implementation opportunities or outreach opportunities for the research findings and recommendations.
 Some potential outreach activities include technical briefs, webinars, workshops, and DVDs or videos.
 Existing projects and program will also be reconciled as needed.